Sketch comedy

 Sketch comedy comprises a series of short, amusing scenes or vignettes, called "sketches" or "skits", commonly between one and ten minutes long, performed by a group of comic actors or comedians.
 While the form developed and became popular in music hall in Britain and vaudeville in North America, today it is used widely in variety shows, as well as in late night talk shows and even some sitcoms.
-While sketch comedy is now associated mostly with adult entertainment, certain children's television series such have used it, too.
+While sketch comedy is now associated mostly with adult entertainment, certain children's television series have used it, too.
 The sketches may be improvised live by the performers, developed through improvisation before public performance, or scripted and rehearsed in advance like a play.

 History

 Sketch comedy has its origins in music hall and vaudeville, where many brief humorous acts were strung together to form a larger programme.
 In the 1890s, music hall impresario Fred Karno developed a form of sketch comedy without dialogue, and in 1904 he produced a sketch called Mumming Birds for the Hackney Empire in London, which included the pie in the face gag among other innovations.
 His troupe, advertised as "Fred Karno's London Comedians", included Charlie Chaplin and Stan Laurel.